 Strengths and weaknesses of the strategic direction of the RCM

+We would like to see a long-term, strategic vision articulated for the organization that is not subject to annual changes in direction based on interests of each PPT.

 ¿Do you want the issue of the leadership of the RCM to be evaluated?